cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 Thermal circuits can be built in Python or specified in a `.csv` file.

 ### State representation
-The state representation is obtained by eliminating the algebraic equations from the thermal circuits, i.e., by considering only the nodes with capacitances ([Ghiaus, C. 2013](https://doi.org/10.1016/j.energy.2012.10.024)).
+The [state representation](https://en.m.wikipedia.org/wiki/State-space_representation) is obtained by eliminating the algebraic equations from the system of differential-algebraic equations, i.e., by considering only the nodes with capacitances in the thermal circuit ([Ghiaus, C. 2013](https://doi.org/10.1016/j.energy.2012.10.024)).
 It contains:
 - $A$: state matrix;
 - $B$: control matrix;
 - $C$: observation matrix;